MacOS File Settings: the difference between Locked and Sharing & Permissions

-- If not appearing, expand the Sharing and Permissions section.
+- After that if not appearing, expand the Sharing and Permissions section.

 - In the event that the Name field has an account name and “(Me)” after it, you can utilize the popup menus alongside each section under Name and change the Privilege popup.
 In this case, simply change the one beside “your name (Me)” to Read Only.

-On the off chance that the Name field doesn’t appear “(Me)” or you can’t choose any of the popup menus, tap the secure icon in the lower-right corner, and then enter an administrator account and password to finish stage 4.
+On the off chance that the Name field doesn’t appear “(Me)” or you can’t choose any of the popup menus.
+Then tap the secure icon in the lower-right corner, and then enter an administrator account and password to finish stage 4.

 There’s no Apply button or other advance, nor any visual indication of the change.
 Read-only is the Finder representation of fundamental Unix permissions, which Apple enhanced.